datatorch/documentation/docs/agents/README.md

 or deploy any code or machine learning model.
 They are made up of individual tasks, called actions, and combine together to create jobs.

-With Agents you can build custom end-to-end machine learning cycles directly in your projects.
+With Agents you can build custom end-to-end machine learning pipelines directly in your projects.

 ## Creating an Agent